 What is Tretin® tretinoin 0.025-0.05 retinol cream

 Tretin tretinoin cream is used to treat fine wrinkles, dark spots, or rough skin on the face caused by damaging rays of the sun.
 It works by lightening the skin, replacing older skin with newer skin, and by slowing down the way the body removes skin cells that may have been harmed by the sun.
-Tretinoin cream works best when used within a skin care program that includes protecting the treated skin from the sun.
-Tretin is available without prescription in okdermo skin care store.
+Tretinoin cream works best when used within a skincare program that includes protecting the treated skin from the sun.
+Tretin is available without prescription in okdermo skincare store.

-All-trans-retinoic acid, aka tretinoin is an active form of retinol (vitamin A).
+All-trans-retinoic acid, aka tretinoin, is an active form of retinol (vitamin A).
 In nature, it can be found both in vegetable substances and in animal products.
 It is capable of making bonds with nuclear receptors and initiating a cellular response with their help.
 It is worth mentioning that almost all cells in a body are sensitive to tretinoin.
-To prevent it accumulation in tissues, which in many cases may lead to various side effects, only small amount of product should be used on particular areas only.
+To prevent it accumulation in tissues, which in many cases may lead to various side effects, only a small amount of products should be used in particular areas only.
 The result of Tretin cream application is active exfoliation, which leads to epidermis renewal at the cellular level, the quality of the extracellular matrix of the dermis is also considerably improved.

 Retinoic acid is a chemical peel and belongs to skin treatments with a short recovery period.
 Retinoids (synthesized equivalents of vitamin A) regulate the processes of differentiation, proliferation, and intercellular communication.
 When retinoids get into a cell, they make a bond with nuclear sensors.
 As a result, particular sections of the cell genome are activated or decelerated.

 Since the main effect of retinoids on cells is produced through nuclear sensors (through nuclear receptors and specific molecular activation mechanisms), they can be included in the same category as thyroid and steroids.
-The main advantages of this treatment are minimal skin damage, a brief recovery period and a low probability of complications.
+The main advantages of this treatment are minimal skin damage, a brief recovery period, and a low probability of complications.

-- Tretin cream (Retin-A) is clearly a powerful skin care treatment, but there are tricks for using it to get the greatest benefits.
+- Tretin cream (Retin-A) is clearly a powerful skincare treatment, but there are tricks for using it to get the greatest benefits.